darekkay/config-files/intellij-idea/README.md

 Use ECMAScript 6 by default (default settings)
   - Languages & Frameworks → JavaScript → JavaScript language version: ECMAScript 6

+Use high-contrast scrollbars
+  - ☑ Appearance & Behavior → Appearance → Accessibility → Use contrast scrollbars

 ## VCS Ignore Files

 If you decide to share IDE project files with other developers, share: